Lala Kent Sets Pulses Racing In Strappy Black Lingerie

 Lala Kent is all about showing off her beautiful visage and very fit physique to her many fans on social media.
 Recently, the 29-year-old took to her “Give Them Lala” Instagram account to share a sultry snap with fans that seemingly brings out the exhibitionist in her.
-The golden girl, who is rumored to have broken up with her fiancé Randall Emmett, has never looked better in the photo, either.
+The golden girl, who is rumored to have broken up with her fiance, Randall Emmett, has never looked better in the photo, either.
 The Vanderpump Rules starlet pulls off showing a lot of skin successfully, and the snap shows her wearing sexy black lingerie that’s designed to set pulses racing.

 The ensemble consists of a bra with peekaboo band accents that showcases her decolletage.
 Lala also rocked a banded corset and garters, and her pert derriere is fitted with a pair of ebony panties.
 Her complexion and makeup are flawless in the image, and she wore her honey-blonde hair in a tall ponytail atop her head.

-As The Inquisitr reported previously, Kent will be featured on the cover of Women’s Fitness magazine’s in their March/April issue.
+As The Inquisitr reported previously, Kent will be featured on the cover of Women’s Fitness magazine in their March/April issue.
 In it, the TV personality gives an interview and discusses how it takes a lot of discipline and dedication to get that drop-dead sexy look and taut frame.
 For instance, healthy eating habits and stringent workouts figure largely in her daily routine.

-The starlet’s trainer Jenna Willis dished to Us Weekly that they had stepped up her workout game in preparation for the now-defunct wedding.
+The starlet’s trainer, Jenna Willis, dished to Us Weekly that they had stepped up her workout game in preparation for the now-defunct wedding.
 Before that, Willis said that Lala Kent “was on a four-times-a-week regimen.”
 Kent shared a photo of her working it and a few anecdotes about her diet and exercise with her 1.1 million fans on Instagram.

 View this post on Instagram